-An accident victim will likely know how much it will cost to repair a damaged vehicle and what their medical costs and expenses are in the immediate aftermath of an accident.
+An accident victim will likely know how much it will cost to repair a damaged vehicle and their medical costs and expenses in the immediate aftermath of an accident.
 However, if their injuries are extensive, they might need further medical treatments and therapy.
 So, an early offer to pay compensation generally will not include reimbursement for those expenses.

 What Additional Compensation Can an Accident Victim Recover?

 The specific facts of each car accident will determine the number of damages an individual may recover from an at-fault driver.
 In addition to property losses and immediate medical expenses, an accident victim may be entitled to compensation for the following: